knowledge-learning/ehealthkd-2020/docs/pages/submission.md

 $ python3 -m scripts.baseline --test
 ```

-> **(!!!)** Remember that for scenario 3 the file `scenario.txt` must contain **a copy** of the gold annotations provided in the file `data/testing/scenario3-taskB/scenario.txt`, plus your own relation annotations.
+> **(!!!)** Remember that for scenario 3 the file `scenario.ann` must contain **a copy** of the gold annotations provided in the file `data/testing/scenario3-taskB/scenario.ann`, plus your own relation annotations.
 The baseline already does this, but ensure your own implementation takes it into consideration.

 > **(!!!)** When submitting to subtask B, make sure to **reuse the keyphrase ID** provided in the `scenario.ann` from the gold annotations.
 The baseline implementation already takes care of this detail.